Get Started Free

 Google Live Transcribe was built specifically for deaf and hard-of-hearing users.

-For events and webinars & similar functions.
-Maestra's web captioner lets audiences join a shared session and follow captions in their own language.
+For events and webinars, Maestra's web captioner lets audiences join a shared session and follow captions in their own language.

 FAQ